missdays/JensChicBoutique/README.md

 - Source of  image: Product images by Kaggle.com
 - Source of icons: Fontawesome
 - Based on the Code Institute Boutique Ado walkthrough

-## Observation
-- To show the css and static images to my project, I would need an Amazon account to connect to AWS services, as demonstrated in the walkthrough.
-However,I wasn't able to proceed with that step.
-Therefore the project hasn't got any css or images.
-If the project is ran on Debug mode, css and static images are shown.